Maker Hub Rules:

 - Project Boxes MUST be labeled with

-- Project Team NetIds (the part before the @ in your email)
+- Individual's NetID (the part before the @ in your email)

 - The current semester

 - Project boxes labeled incorrectly, or not updated with the current term WILL BE EMPTIED and contents thrown away or put into the Maker Hub general supply.

 Taking Tools out of the Maker Hub

-- No tools, lumber, markers, pens, paper, batteries, books or other materials of any kind are to be removed from the Maker Hub, even just into the IdeaLab, without express approval of the Maker Hub Manager or Operations Coordinator.
-Such approval is usually not given, as we are not a equipment loaning operation.
+No tools, lumber, markers, pens, paper, batteries, books or other materials of any kind are to be removed from the Maker Hub without express approval of the Maker Hub Manager or Operations Coordinator.
+Such approval is usually not given, as we are not an equipment loaning operation.

 - Visitor projects, completed or incomplete, that use only free consumables (wood, 3d prints, laser cut materials, etc) may be taken out of the Maker Hub without permission.

 - Visitor projects, completed or incomplete, that use non-free consumables (eg Raspberry Pis, Arduinos, motors, sensors, legos, etc) may NOT be taken out of the Maker Hub until costs for those materials have been recovered.
 This is usually accomplished by ordering replacement supplies and having them shipped to the Maker Hub.
 Visitors are free to store these items in their project boxes.

 - The Maker Hub may allow tools to leave the space for planned workshops and activities with campus partners.
-See the Maker Hub Manager to discuss these arrangements.
+Contact email@example.com to discuss these arrangements.

-The Maker Hub is not typically a child-friendly space; minors require close supervision around our tools.
+The Maker Hub is not typically a child-friendly space, and as such minors require close supervision around our tools.
 If you would like to plan an activity involving Minors in the Maker Hub, contact firstname.lastname@example.org so we can make arrangements.